 In the carbonyl group, a carbon atom is connected to an oxygen atom with a double bond.
-Additionally, it has two R-groups and the corresponding molecule is named a ketone.
-If one of the R-Groups is a hydrogen atom, meaning the functional group is automatically terminal as a result, this is known as the aldehyde group.
+Additionally, it has 2 R-groups and the corresponding molecule is referred to as a ketone.
+If one of the R-groups is a hydrogen atom, meaning the functional group is automatically terminal, this is known as an aldehyde group.
 Aldehydes are more reactive than ketones.
-Their boiling points are higher than that of alkanes, but lower than those of the alcohols.
+Their boiling points are higher than those of alkanes but lower than those of the alcohols.

-Conversely, the oxygen atom is a nucleophilic centre that electrophiles can attack.
+Conversely, the oxygen atom is a nucleophilic center that electrophiles can attack.
 This unique reaction space has great significance in biochemistry.

 The aldehyde and carbonyl groups are involved in many common reactions:

-- In an addition reaction with water, a hydrate, a germinal diol.
+- Aldehyde and carbonyl groups are involved in an addition reaction with water, a hydrate, and a geminal diol.

 - Alcohol forms a hemiacetal initially.
-In the following reaction with an acid, the acetal is created.
-In molecules that have both a hydroxyl group and a carbonyl group, this combination can result in intramolecular hemiacetal formation.
-The resultant molecules are heterocyclic 5 or 6 membered rings.
+In the following reaction with an acid, an acetal is created.
+In molecules that have a hydroxyl and a carbonyl group, this combination can result in intramolecular hemiacetal formation.
+The resultant molecules are heterocyclic 5 or 6-membered rings.

-- A primary amine is formed in connection with the first zwitterion, which then shifts to a hemiaminal.
+- Primary amine is formed in connection with the 1st zwitterion, which then shifts to a hemiaminal.
 This is however also unstable and decomposes by the elimination of a water molecule into a Schiff base, which then eventually becomes an imine.
-If the reactant is a secondary amine, then enamines are formed instead.
+If the reactant is a secondary amine, enamines are formed instead.

-A further special reaction of the aldehydes is the so called aldol condensation: two aldehyde molecules react with one another in a basic environment.
+Additional special reaction of the aldehydes is the so-called aldol condensation: 2 aldehyde molecules react with one another in a basic environment.
 The first step is where a proton is donated to hydroxide ions.
-The resultant molecule is an anion (carbanion) which has nucleophilic properties and attacks a further aldehyde.
-An instable aldehyde-alcohol compound (aldol) is formed.
+The resultant molecule is an anion (carbanion) which has nucleophilic properties and attacks another aldehyde.
+Unstable aldehyde-alcohol compound (aldol) is formed.
 Through dehydration (condensation), an aldehyde with a C-C double bond is formed.
 In this manner, longer chains and macromolecules can be formed.

-Ketones also demonstrate a so called keto-enol tautomerism.
-This is different to mesomerism as it refers to two different, existing forms of one ketone which are in equilibrium with one another through the intramolecular shifting of a proton via the intermediate enolate stage.
+Ketones also demonstrate keto-enol tautomerism.
+This is different from mesomerism as it refers to 2 different, existing forms of one ketone that are in equilibrium with one another through the intramolecular shifting of a proton via the intermediate enolate stage.
 The tautomeric balance usually falls on the side of the keto form.

-An exception to this is phenol, in which the balance falls of the side of the enol structure as the keto form has no aromaticity.
+An exception to this is phenol, in which the balance falls on the side of the enol structure as the keto form has no aromaticity.

-Examples of Ketones and Aldehydes includes propanone which is mainly used a solvent since it has the capability of dissolving both in water as well as other non-organic compounds while it is also used as a fingernail polish remover.
-Formaldehyde is known for its antiseptic properties and thus is widely used as a preservative for biological specimens including its application during the embalming process.
+Examples of ketones and aldehydes include propanone which is mainly used as a solvent since it has the capability of dissolving both in water and other non-organic compounds.
+It is also used as a fingernail polish remover.
+Formaldehyde is known for its antiseptic properties and is widely used as a preservative for biological specimens including its application during the embalming process.
 Moreover, acetaldehyde is applied in the manufacture of hypnotics and sedatives through the process of polymerization.

 The Carboxyl Group: -COOH